*FAQs at the bottom of article*

 Colleen Cooper perfectly embodied the troubles of young girls at the time.
 She faced self-doubt, relationship questions, bullying, and growing pains.
 All the while trying to follow her bold mother’s trailblazing path.

 Flores’ sister, Melissa, even played the role of ‘Missy’ for 10 episodes of Dr. Quinn, Medicine Woman over the first few seasons.
-After Dr. Quinn became a huge hit, everyone wanted a generous raise.
-Rumors were that Flores’ father was especially vocal about her higher pay.
-Erika Flores was let go midway through Season 3.
+After Dr. Quinn became a huge hit, everyone wanted a substantial raise.
+Rumors were that Flores’ father was especially vocal about her higher pay and, as a result, Erika Flores was let go midway through Season 3.
 The actress insists that she wanted to try new things.

 However, Flores never landed quite as significant a role as Colleen.
 Her final acting gig was in 2009 in an episode of House.
-Today she is 41 years old and has been married since 2006 with 2 children.
+Today she is 44 years old and has been married since 2006 with two children.